-That said, if you have a large house or are at home during the day, then your savings will be better and could just about pay for the system.
+If you have a large house or are at home during the day, your savings will be better and should nearly pay for the system.

-The closure of the scheme has little impact if you’re already benefiting from feed-in payments.
-And depending on when your system was installed and certified, the payments are guaranteed for at least 20 years (25 years if installed and certified before 31 August 2012).
+While the scheme is closed, you shouldn’t notice any changes if you’re already benefiting from feed-in payments.
+Depending on when your system was installed and certified, the payments are guaranteed for at least 20 years (25 years if installed and certified before 31 August 2012).

-If after running the numbers, you’re convinced that adding solar panels are a worthwhile investment, then you’ll need to find a local installer.
-You’ll need to ensure that both the system and the installer should meet the standards of the Microgeneration Certification Scheme (MCS).
+After adding up the numbers, if you’re convinced that adding solar panels are a worthwhile investment, you’ll need to find a local installer.
+You’ll need to ensure that both the system and the installer meet the standards of the Microgeneration Certification Scheme (MCS).

 As with any large task within the home, it’s worth asking three different firms to produce written quotes.
-It’s worth asking friends and family for recommendations as well as searching the MCS installer database.
+It’s worth asking friends and family for recommendations.
+You can also research local firms using the MCS installer database.

 While this might sound like a lot of work, fitting a system typically takes a day or two.

-Doing both of these ensures that the system has been installed to a high standard and should allow you access to Government schemes.
+Doing both ensures that the system has been installed to a high standard and should allow you access to Government schemes.